 What is PPI?

-Public and patient involvement (PPI) occurs when the public/patients work together in partnership with researchers in setting out priorities for research, in planning and managing research studies, as well as in summarising, distributing, sharing and putting results into practice.
+Public and patient involvement (PPI) occurs when the public/patients work together in a partnership with researchers in 1. setting out priorities for research, 2. planning and managing research studies, as well as 3. summarising, distributing, sharing and putting results into practice.
 PPI can not only promote a sense of empowerment and value among patients, it can also enhance patient trust in researchers, improve researchers’ insights into their own research area, and help researchers identify barriers and come up with solutions in their research (Brett et al., 2014).

 Why is PPI important?